 The one place in town that offers the most traditional and the most Swedish way to start off the New Year is Skansen, Sweden’s biggest and oldest open-air museum.

-They offer music and entertainment on the Solliden stage where the classic Lord Tennyson poem “Ring out wild bells” is recited every year at midnight to a large audience (not just on location but through live TV) and the biggest display of fireworks happens here.
+They offer music and entertainment on the Solliden stage where the classic Lord Tennyson poem “Ring out wild bells” is recited (in Swedish) every year at midnight to a large audience (not just on location, but broadcast live on TV) and the biggest display of fireworks happens here with an astounding view of Stockholm as the background.

-Their bars not only offer an astounding view over Stockholm and all the fireworks, but also champagne to toast the New Year.
+Their bars offer the best seats and champagne to toast the New Year.

 You can also book a table at The Solliden restaurant that has a special New Year’s menu.
 Their café Skansen Terrassen is also open between 20.00 – 01-00.